-A PPC funnel is just one part of your digital marketing strategy for your law firm.
+A PPC funnel is just one part of the digital marketing strategy for your law firm.

 A law firm's PPC funnel mirrors any other marketing funnel but focuses only on your pay-per-click efforts.

-A marketing funnel explains the way that a prospective client moves from discovering you to taking action and becoming a new case.
+A marketing funnel explains how a prospective client moves from discovering you to taking action and becoming a new case.

 Picture it as a reverse pyramid.
-A large number of people might enter at the top, but that number decreases at each level, leaving a small amount at the bottom of the funnel who are ready to work with you.
+Many people might enter at the top, but that number decreases at each level, leaving a small amount who are ready to work with you at the bottom of the funnel.